frankiecd86/windespair/_posts/2017-11-28-so-good-they-cant-ignore-you.md

 ### The Law of Financial Viability
 > "I have this principle about money that overrides my other life rules," he said. "**Do what people are willing to pay for.**" As he explained, "Money is a neutral indicator of value.
 By aiming to make money, you're aiming to be valuable."

-Not about pursuing money for the sake of having money and hobbies are exempt from this rule.
+The above was said by Derek Sivers, founder of CD Baby.
+He makes it clear that it is not about pursuing money for the sake of having money and that hobbies are exempt from this rule.

 ### Summary